 Let them ask him, he will not argue...

-In this qaṣīda, the poet directly compared modern Europeans to the Crusaders, resurrecting the memory of the Crusades as a glorious period in Arab history, when "Ṣalāḥ al-Dīn taught Richard the Lionheart a lesson".
-Although it is not clear whether by "crusaders" the author meant only European colonialists or also Zionist activists, this poem is the first example of the use of anti-Crusader rhetoric in connection with Zionism and Jewish migration to Palestine in Arabic poetry.
+Here, the poet directly compares modern Europeans to the Crusaders, resurrecting the memory of the Crusades as a glorious period in Arab history when “Ṣalāḥ al-Dīn taught Richard the Lionheart a lesson.”
+Although it is not clear whether by “crusaders” the author meant only European colonialists or the Zionist activists as well, this poem is the first example of the use of anti-Crusader rhetoric in connection with Zionism and Jewish migration to Palestine in Arabic poetry.

-In interwar Palestine the anticrusading calls were typical for the nationalist rallies.
-We can see another relevant example in the heritage of the Palestinian public figure and journalist Muḥammad Is‘āf al-Nashāshībī (1885–1946).
-In 1932, he published the book al-Baṭal al-khālid Ṣalāḥ al-Dīn wa-l-shā‘ir al-khālid Aḥmad Shawqī (Eternal hero Ṣalāḥ al-Dīn and the eternal poet Aḥmad Shawqī), in which he called on contemporaries to free the lands of Islam from the invading Franks, just as the Sultan Ṣalāḥ al-Dīn al-Ayyūbī had done.
-This idea was publicly enunciated by al-Nashāshībī in his speech on August 28, 1932 at the congress of Palestinian youth in Acre.
-He dedicated it to the anniversary of the battle at the Horns of Ḥiṭṭīn (July 4, 1187), in which the army of Ṣalāḥ al-Dīn defeated the combined forces of the Crusaders, precipitating the subsequent loss of the majority of the territories of the Crusader states and the recovery of Jerusalem for Islam.

-At the beginning of his speech al-Nashāshībī emphasized a deep antagonism between the Christians and Muslims, while making a caveat that his attempts to restore the pride of the Muslims should not be taken as an insult to “our Arab Christian brothers”, since his criticism of Christians was directed exclusively at Europeans.
-The rest of the speech, however, brimmed with anti-Christian rhetoric.
+Anti-Crusade calls were typical of nationalist rallies in interwar Palestine.
+For example, prominent Palestinian public figure and journalist Muḥammad Is‘āf al-Nashāshībī (1885–1946) published the book al-Baṭal al-khālid Ṣalāḥ al-Dīn wa-l-shāʿir al-khālid Aḥmad Shawqī (“The Eternal Hero Ṣalāḥ al-Dīn and the Eternal Poet Aḥmad Shawqī”) in 1932, in which he called on his contemporaries to free the lands of Islam from the invading Franks, just as the Sultan Ṣalāḥ al-Dīn al-Ayyūbī had done. al-Nashāshībī also articulated these ideas in his August 28, 1932 speech at the Congress of Palestinian Youth in Acre, dedicating it to the anniversary of the July 4, 1187 Battle of Ḥiṭṭīn, in which the army of Ṣalāḥ al-Dīn defeated the combined Crusader forces and, thereafter, causing them to lose most of the territories they had acquired and leading to the restitution of Jerusalem to Islam.
+The beginning of the speech emphasized a deep antagonism between the Christians and Muslims, though arguing that attempts to restore the pride of Muslims should not be taken as an insult to “our Arab Christian brothers,” since his criticism of Christians was directed exclusively at European ones.
+The rest of the speech, however, was brimful with anti-Christian rhetoric.

-In evaluating al-Nashāshībī’s speech, it is necessary to take into account the complex nature of Arab nationalism that contained several mutually contradictory trends.
-Some Arab nationalists of Muslim background considered Arab identity and Islam to be inseparable.
-Their position was disputed by inclusive nationalists who believed that Arabs should unite solely on an ethnic national basis and who believed that the use of religious slogans and symbols in nationalist rhetoric would only lead to disunity in the ranks of Arabs.
-It is important to note that the latter group included Muslims, Christians, and Druze. al-Nashāshībī was a representative of the first group who insisted that “the Prophet Muḥammad is the embodiment of Arab power”.
-Thus, it was quite natural for him to address his young compatriots as “descendants of ʿUmar, Ṣalāḥ al-Dīn and Khālid ibn Walīd” – the Muslim commanders who had played a decisive role in the conquest of Palestine for Islam, liberating it from Christian rule. al-Nashāshībī’s inclusion of distinctly Muslim symbols in his appeal to the Arabs to unite on a national basis, must have raised misgivings in the minds of Palestinian Christians about their exact place in the national liberation struggle.
-This case demonstrates a possible negative impact of anti-crusader rhetoric on attempts to rally the Palestinians around a national cause.
+In evaluating al-Nashāshībī’s speech, one must take the complex nature of Arab nationalism, with its several, mutually contradictory trends, into account.
+Some Arab nationalists considered Arab identity and Islam to be inseparable, but inclusive nationalists—including Muslims, Christians, and Druze—believed that Arabs should unite solely on an ethnic-national basis and that the use of religious slogans and symbols in nationalist rhetoric would only lead to disunity in the Arab ranks. al-Nashāshībī agreed with the former group, insisting that “the Prophet Muḥammad is the embodiment of Arab power.”
+Thus, it was quite natural for him to address his young compatriots as “descendants of ʿUmar, Ṣalāḥ al-Dīn, and Khālid ibn Walīd,” Muslim commanders who had played a decisive role in the conquest of Palestine for Islam, liberating it from Christian rule. al-Nashāshībī’s inclusion of distinctly Muslim symbols in his appeal to the Arabs to unite on a national basis must have raised misgivings in the minds of Palestinian Christians about their place in the national liberation struggle.
+This demonstrates a possible negative impact anti-Crusader rhetoric may have had on attempts to rally Palestinian nationalism.